Fr4nkWhzz/Fr4nkWhzz/README.md

 ## Stupid who likes videogames, vtubers, gachas and media, please help.
 # 💫 About Me:
-Im currently learning Computer Engineering.<br>To be honest, im a begginner so I need to learn a lot of things, but im working on that.
+Im currently learning computer engineering.<br>To be honest, im a begginner so i need to learn a lot of things, but im working on that.

 # 💻 Tech Stack: